-Alessia is a 23 year old senior at the University of Minnesota.
-They major in Chicane Latine studies with a minor in Spanish.
+Alessia was a student at the University of Minnesota.
+They majored in Chicane Latine studies with a minor in Spanish.
 They hope to do advocacy and interpretation for their community!
 Besides that, they are a Virgo Sun, Sagittarius Moon, Gemini Rising.
 They love to doodle and go out and about with their besties!

 Past Communications Intern